mavadnais/Udacity_Neighbourhoud_Map_Project/README.md

 ### Functionality
 - Click on a marker in the menu or on the map to open up its info window.
+- The info window contains a title, description, website link (when available), streetview image, Yelp review (if loaded).
 - Typing in the filter field will select all applicable markers.
 - If only one marker is selected it will open up its info window.
 - Clicking on a marker will clear the filter and select the clicked marker.